 Artist Glenn Ligon‘s “Double America 2” is among the most profound works of contemporary American art, and it is profoundly American.
 It’s absolutely brilliant.
+Literally and figuratively.

-The artwork can read on several levels.
+The artwork can be read on several levels.
 At its core is the idea of there being two different Americas or American experiences largely due to race, and, more pointedly, to racism, discrimination and its place in the nation’s history.

 It points to the psychology of identity, the sense of black and white, rich and poor, haves and have-nots, exterior image and interior reality, something bright — and brightly lit — and ideal versus something gravely wrong, upside down, dark and flickering.